Book Review: Half Moon Bay

 Book Summary:

-They wonder if, due to her tragic loss and some of the things she has resorted to doing in her time of grief, whether she might be unstable enough to have taken these little girls.
+They wonder if, due to her tragic loss and some of the things she has resorted to doing in her time of grief, she might be unstable enough to have taken these little girls.

 My Review: